demopark/sequelize-docs-Zh-CN/models-definition.md

 Sequelize.ENUM('value 1', 'value 2')  // An ENUM with allowed values 'value 1' and 'value 2'
 Sequelize.ARRAY(Sequelize.TEXT)       // Defines an array.
 PostgreSQL only.
+Sequelize.ARRAY(Sequelize.ENUM)       // Defines an array of ENUM.
+PostgreSQL only.

 Sequelize.JSON                        // JSON column.
 PostgreSQL, SQLite and MySQL only.
 Sequelize.JSONB                       // JSONB column.
 PostgreSQL only.